luksak/auto_nodetitle/README.txt

 Note
 -----
- Due to the way the module works, it is not possible to make use of some replacement tokens that are not available before the content node is saved the first time, e.g. like the node id ([node:nid]).
+ Due to the way the module works, it is not possible to make use of some replacement tokens that are not available before the content is saved the first time, e.g.
+ [node:nid].

  Advanced Use: PHP Code
 ------------------------
  You can access $node from your php code.
 Look at this simple example, which just adds the node's author as title:

 <?php return "Author: $node->name"; ?>

  Advanced Use: Combining tokens and PHP
  ---------------------------------------

  You can combine php evalution with the token module, because tokens are replaced first.
  However be aware to don't use this with any textual values provided by users as this would open a security hole.
 If you are in doubt, don't combine tokens with php evaluation.

  Here is an example:

 <?php
   $token = '[field_testnumber]';
   if (empty($token)) {